shreyashsupe/shreyashsupe/README.md

 -  **[WhatsApp Chat Analysis](https://github.com/shreyashsupe/WhatsApp-Chat-Analyzer)**:Analyze chat data for insights on message frequency, word usage, and media sharing.
 Visualize trends with graphs and charts for easy understanding.
 - **[Python Data Analysis Projects](https://github.com/shreyashsupe/Python-Data-Analysis-Projects)**: In this repository, I am excited to share my python data analysis projects which uses libraries like Pandas, Numpy, Matplotlib etc. to clean, analyze, and visualize data, uncovering trends and insights.
 -  **[SQL Data Analysis Projects](https://github.com/shreyashsupe/SQL-Data-Analysis-Project)**: This repository contains my SQL data analysis projects, showcasing various analytical techniques and insights derived from different datasets.
 The projects include in-depth data exploration, outlier detection, and statistical analysis to draw meaningful conclusions.
--  **[PowerBi-Dashboard Projects](https://github.com/shreyashsupe/Powerbi-Dashboard-Projects)**:This Repository contains all my Data Analysis Dashboards Projects that I have created using PowerBi.
+-  **[PowerBi-Excel-Dashboard Projects](https://github.com/shreyashsupe/Powerbi-Dashboard-Projects)**:This Repository contains all my Data Analysis Dashboards Projects that I have created using PowerBi.
 Excel, SQl & Python is also used for data cleaning process.
 ---

 ## 💡 Skills